 A radon disclosure must be provided at the time of, or prior to, the execution of the sale or purchase of any building as well as prior to the execution of a rental agreement for any building.
-This disclosure is not required for residential transient occupancy provided the occupancy is for 45 days or less in duration as further discussed in Section 509.013 [12].
+This disclosure is not required for residential transient occupancy provided the occupancy is for 45 days or less in duration.